Livingston, Texas

-Livingston is a town in and the county seat of Polk County, Texas.
+Livingston is a town in and the county seat of Polk County, Texas, United States.
 With a population of 5,640 at the 2020 census, it is the largest city in Polk County.
-It is located about 46 miles south of Lufkin and was originally settled in 1835 as Springfield.
+It is located approximately 46 mi south of Lufkin and roughly 74 mi northeast of Houston.
+The city was originally settled in 1835 as Springfield.
 Its name was changed in 1846 to Livingston, when it was designated as the county seat of Polk County.

 The Alabama-Coushatta Indian Reservation is located to the east of Livingston.
-This people traditionally occupied territory in what is now east Texas and Louisiana.
+They traditionally occupied territory in what is now east Texas and Louisiana.
 The 2000 census reported a resident population of 480 persons within the reservation.
 The tribe has nearly 1200 enrolled members.